JU12000/3LittleBears/README.md

 `3LittleBearsIgnore` anywhere in the description of a playlist will stop it from being loaded on the site, and we promise to never talk about it behind it's back.

+## So What Are You Doing With All My Data?

+Absolutely nothing, we need some scopes from Spotify to get your data but everything runs while you're on the site and we don't save anything.
+In the future we might save the content of your playlists so that initial loading doesn't take so long.
+Though if that happens there will be a nice red button at the bottom of the page which allows you to delete all of your data.
+If we do save anything we will also delete it if it hasn't been used in 30 days.

 #### There You Go

 That's about it, bugs can be reported here, as can feature requests.
 Constructive